mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-resource-token-resp.md

 The lack of confirmation about the audience of an access token introduces a security risk in OAuth deployments, particularly when:

-- A client uses multiple authorization servers and resource servers;
+- A client uses multiple authorization servers and resource servers
+- A client dynamically discovers an authorization server and attempts to obtain an access token at runtime via a HTTP authorization challenge with OAuth 2.0 Protected Resource Metadata {{RFC9728}}
 - An attacker attempts a **mix-up attack** where a token intended for one resource is used at another;
 - The authorization server ignores or overrides the requested resource without informing the client.